Top 10 Best Gambling and The Mafia Books

 By Doug J.Swanson

-· Blood Aces is a lively, well researched and highly readable biography of Benny Binion, and Doug J. Swanson tells the story with a clear, engaging style that brings both the man and his era into sharp focus.
-The book follows Binion’s rise from the rough Dallas gambling scene to his role as a major force in shaping Las Vegas, showing how his bold ideas and relentless drive left a lasting impact on the city.
+· Blood Aces by Doug J. Swanson is a biography of Benny Binion, who created the World Series of Poker and influenced modern Las Vegas.
+Swanson tells the story with a clear, engaging style that brings both the man and his era into sharp focus.
+The book follows Binion’s rise from the rough Dallas gambling scene to his role as a major force in shaping Las Vegas, showing how this guy’s bold ideas and relentless drive left a lasting impact on the city.
 Swanson blends historical detail with colourful storytelling, giving readers a vivid picture of the world Binion navigated, filled with shifting alliances, risk and opportunity.
-His portraits of Binion’s family, rivals and associates add depth, helping readers understand the complexity of a man who could be both fiercely loyal and incredibly tough.
-The pacing is steady and inviting, moving naturally between Binion’s early struggles, his business innovations and the challenges that followed him throughout his life.
+His portraits of Binion’s family, rivals, and the guys he worked with or went up against add depth, helping readers understand the complexity of a man who could be both fiercely loyal and incredibly tough.
+The pacing is steady and inviting, moving naturally between Binion’s early struggles, his business innovations, and the challenges that followed him throughout his life.
 Swanson also highlights how Binion’s creation of the World Series of Poker helped turn a small gathering of players into a global phenomenon.
 The research feels thorough but never heavy, making the book accessible to general readers while still offering plenty of detail for history enthusiasts.
 The atmosphere of early Las Vegas is captured with warmth and authenticity, from the small casinos of Fremont Street to the gritty charm of the Horseshoe.

-It appeals to fans of true crime, casino history and larger than life biographies.
-For anyone interested in the personalities who helped build modern gambling culture, Blood Aces is an absorbing, energetic and very enjoyable read.
+It appeals to fans of true crime, casino history, and larger than life biographies.
+For anyone interested in the personalities who helped build modern gambling culture, Blood Aces is an informative read—absorbing, energetic, and very enjoyable.

 Available via Amazon